 5. Fundamental exits

-It is probably in your best interest to exit your position whenever there is important news in the financial markets that can cause an economic shock.
+Sometimes it is in your best interest to exit your position whenever there is important news in the financial markets that can cause an economic shock.
 Numerous fundamental news events could be very significant.
 For example, after Donald Trump was declared the presidential election winner on November 8, 2016, the Dow Jones Industrial Average increased by 9,100 points in less than a year.
 If you were bearish on the index before the news, exiting your position as soon as possible would have been a wise decision.

 6. Exiting based on instincts